The Top Walks in Milford Sound

 Cross a swingbridge to a series of spectacular waterfalls.
 Continue up through the forest on your ascent to Lake Marian.
 Once at the lake, prey for calm weather to see stunning reflections of the surrounding mountains inside this glacial lake.
 Return the same way.

 Location: The Lake Marian Car Park is found about 1km down the unsealed Hollyford Road.
-The Hollyford Road is well-signposted about 87km down the Milford Road from Te Anau.
+The Hollyford Road is well-signposted about 87km (54 miles) down the Milford Road from Te Anau.

 8. Routeburn Track: The Key Summit (3 Hours Return)